• Best 30lb Reels for Saltwater Fishing

 Why Spinning for Surf Fishing?

-Spinning reels are the clear choice for surf fishing for three reasons:
+Spinning reels are the clear choice for surf fishing for three reasons.

 Ease of use.
 When you’re standing in surf up to your waist, dealing with waves, sand, and running fish, you need a reel that works without fuss.
-Spinning reels have a simpler operating motion — flip the bail, cast, close the bail, retrieve.
+Spinning reels have a simpler operating motion: flip the bail, cast, close the bail, retrieve.

 Light line performance.
 Most surf fishing uses 15–25lb braid with a fluorocarbon leader.
 Spinning reels handle these lighter line classes better than conventional, giving you better casting performance and more natural bait presentations.
-See our line guide for specific braid and fluoro recommendations.
+See the line guide for specific braid and fluoro recommendations.

 What to Look for in a Surf Reel